KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 ---
 author: Conor McCarthy
+description: The Machine Learning Toolkit contains functions used regularly within pipelines for the manipulation of data.
+Such functions are often applied prior to the application of algorithms.
+They ensure data is in the correct format and does not contain uninformative information or datatypes the algorithms cannot handle.
 date: April 2019
 keywords: preprocessing, linear combinations, polynomial creation, infinite replace, scaler, data filling, encoding, one-hot, frequency, lexigraphical, time splitting
 ---
 # <i class="fa fa-share-alt"></i> Data preprocessing

 The Machine Learning Toolkit contains functions used regularly within pipelines for the manipulation of data.
 Such functions are often applied prior to the application of algorithms.
 They ensure data is in the correct format and does not contain uninformative information or datatypes the algorithms cannot handle.